 Finally, because of this work in the “geo” domain most of which is open source, I also am an active member of OSGeo Ireland chapter and a huge advocate of open data for governance and public policy.

-I feel like I have had many lives and in my previous life, I was involved with open source software, worked in the automotive industry, United Nations, spent time in Japan, worked at Microsoft among other things.
-Prior to my focus on Geodesign, I worked quite a bit on consumer electronics.
-It all started when I was offered a fellowship to work on solving the collection and end-of-life aspects of e-waste in developing countries and it was the thesis for my degree for which I was awarded a Public Service Fellowship.
+I feel like I have had many lives professionally.
+I have written a lot of closed and open source software, worked in the automotive industry, United Nations, spent time in Japan, worked at Microsoft among other things.
+Prior to my focus on Geodesign, I also worked quite a bit on consumer electronics.
+It all started when I was offered a fellowship to work on solving the collection and end-of-life aspects of e-waste and it was the thesis for my degree for which I was awarded a Public Service Fellowship.

 In real life, everyone calls me Hrishi.
 The H is silent so it is pronounced as ‘Reeshee’.
 The etymology of my name, ऋषिकेश in Sanskrit, is religious related to Hinduism.
 There is no equivalent in the English alphabets for the original Sanskrit character.
 Rishikesh is also the name of a ancient city in the foothills of the Himalayas.
 This site provides Atom or RSS feeds and you can subscribe to them to get the latest.
 I am @hrishiballal Twitter and also on LinkedIn, Github and Geodesignhub.
 If you want to get in touch, email is the best way to do so.

 All content in this site is licensed under the Creative Commons Attribution 3.0 License.
 Unless otherwise stated, everything here is © 1996 ~ 2019 Hrishikesh Ballal.